An Empirical Investigation of Reconstruction-Based Models for Seizure Prediction from ECG Signals: Materials and Methods

 \subsection{Data Preprocessing}

-In the preprocessing stage of this study, the primary aim is to enhance the quality of ECG signals by applying segmentation and denoising techniques to prepare the data for feature extraction and model training.
-Therefore, the ECG signals are first segmented into manageable time windows, and then, denoising techniques are applied to minimize noise and artifacts present in ECG recordings.
-This preprocessing steps enhances signal clarity and reliability, providing a cleaner input for downstream feature extraction and model training.
+The preprocessing stage aims to enhance the quality of ECG signals through segmentation and denoising, preparing the data for feature extraction and model training.
+Initially, the continuous ECG signals are divided into manageable time windows.
+Subsequently, denoising techniques are applied to reduce noise and artifacts inherent in ECG recordings.
+These steps improve signal clarity and reliability, providing cleaner input for downstream analysis.